Prepare and Submit a Bid

 Stick to the Schedule

 Each bid has a specific timeline, and you’ll want to follow it carefully.
-Dates listed in the timeline may include a release date, bid meeting date, and question and answer period.
+Dates listed in the timeline may include a release date, bid meeting date, and a question and answer period.

 The most important date is the deadline.
 Make sure to budget enough time to deliver the bid by this date.
 Factor any necessary uploading, printing, mailing or delivery times into your bidding process.